JohnnyRacer/imagefapi/README.md

 - Dynamic in-memory or disk caching of images.
 - Quickly pull images from an URL link or local file on the server.

+## Security Features

+- RSA256 encrypted JWT using asymmetric key encryption instead of the standard symmetric HS256 encryption scheme. **TODO** Add support for ES256 scheme with ECDSA keys for a shorter key length and faster encrypt/decrypt speeds.

+- IP verification for JWT to increase the difficulty of sucessfully executing a session hijack from compromised cookies.

+-  **TODO** CSRF token implemented via FastAPI middleware.

 ---
 ### **By default images will be saved to directories within /tmp, change the directories in the `.env` file to save to a permanent directory.**
 ## Known issues